Judge acquits man of misdemeanors in Capitol riot trial

 “You understand that police officers died?”
 Justice Department prosecutor Michael Romano asked Martin.

 At least nine people died in the riot or its aftermath.
-More than 100 police officers were injured.
 One officer died after he collapsed hours after being sprayed with bear spray and other officers who tried to quell the riot died by suicide in the months following the attack.

 Prosecutors said Martin, an engineer, worked for a government contractor at the National Laboratory in Los Alamos, New Mexico, and held a top-secret security clearance on Jan.
 6. Martin said he actually worked at a different facility in Los Alamos.